jnamyslo/MEAanalyzer/README.md

 ### Input Data Structure

-The pipeline requires a specific folder structure for proper analysis:
+The pipeline requires a specific folder structure for proper analysis. **This folderstructure is created automatically!** Nevertheless here for reference:

 ```
 data/